Yichen-Xiao/MSc-Code/README.md

 # Sequential Vaccine Allocation Algorithm

-This code was written for an MSc dissertation, and more details about the purpose of the code can be found within.
+This code was written for an MSc dissertation, and more details about the purpose of the code can be found therein.

 ## File descriptions
 initialise_graph.py - Functions to create and visualise the graphs for the action set of the vaccine allocation algorithm using networkX.